 Note: The three documents described above will provide you an essential and simple Estate Plan.
 These documents will not, however, provide for any ongoing needs for your spouse or heirs after your death.
 Your heirs will also be forced to deal with probate proceedings and maybe even estate taxes if you do not have a Revocable Trust.
 You can review our “Reasons for Estate Planning” page to learn more.
 In many cases, your estate planning goals will be better achieved by adding a Revocable Trust to your plan.

 Revocable Trust.
 A Revocable Trust is your primary estate planning document.
 The bulk of your estate assets will pass according to the instructions in the dispositive sections of this instrument.
 Your Revocable Trust enables you to specify detailed instructions as to whom and when your assets will be distributed, and to better meet your goals of avoiding probate, chaos, and estate taxes.

 Other Planning Services.
-Lambert & Lambert PLC offers a full range of counseling and analysis for all of its estate planning clients.
+Lambert Law offers a full range of counseling and analysis for all of its estate planning clients.
 We are prepared to discuss and advise clients on the following topics with clients who seek the basic plan or who have more complex needs that stretch beyond that basic planning package:

 - Irrevocable Life Insurance Trusts (ILIT)

 Lambert Law is prepared to adjust on the go and develop an estate plan that is as simple or complex as is required for each client.
 We work in concert with your professional advisors as needed to develop the best estate plan for you.